MichaelHabermas/React-Native-Expo-Audio-Test-App/README.md

 ## Setup
 - Clone project locally
-- Ensure bun is installed locally `npm install -g bun`
-- Install dependencies using `bun install`
+- Install dependencies using `npm install`
-- Run project using `bunx expo start`
+- Run project using `npm start`
 - Launch the project in an android emulator by pushing `a`

 ## Android